 What Are Outsourcing SLAs, And Why Do They Matter?

 SLA stands for Service-Level Agreement.
-It’s an agreement between the customer and the service provider concerning the level of service the customer expects from the provider, laying out the metrics, remedies, and penalties.
+It’s an agreement between the customer and the service provider that defines the level of service the customer expects and outlines the metrics, remedies, and penalties.

 Any significant contract between two parties may be subject to deliberate or inadvertent misinterpretation.
-Therefore, SLA protects the rights of both parties.
-SLA pulls together all the details of the contracted services in a single document and clearly defines the metrics, responsibilities, and expectations in the event of problems with the service; neither party can plead to defend its negligence.
+Therefore, an SLA protects the rights of both parties.
+SLA pulls together all the details of the contracted services in a single document and clearly defines the metrics, responsibilities, and expectations in the event of service issues; neither party can plead negligence to defend itself.

-Setting the correct service-level agreement (SLA) is crucial: it has to be demanding enough to satisfy your customers and, simultaneously, realistic enough to be achieved by the service provider.
+Setting the correct service-level agreement is crucial: it must be demanding enough to satisfy your customers and realistic enough for the service provider to meet.

 Main Metrics and KPIs for Customer Service

-In customer service, we mainly consider the following metrics:
+In customer service, the following metrics are central to the SLA:

 - Average response time: How long it takes to start handling a customer contact (calculated for the whole team or every agent in a selected period = Total time taken to respond divided by the number of responses).